-… proves If the floor Slip Resistance Values meet the H&S recommended minimum value of ‘36’ and prove to insurance companies, slip accident claimants (genuine or fraudulent) and personal injury lawyers that a safe floor environment has been provided (as required by law)
+The Floor Pendulum Test proves If the floor Slip Resistance Values meet the H&S recommended minimum value of ‘36 PTV’ (where 0 is the worst case) proving to insurance companies, slip accident claimants (genuine or fraudulent!) and personal slip injury lawyers that a safe floor environment has been provided (as required by law).

-The portable Pendulum Test conducted on your floors in accordance with British Standards (BS 7976-2* / BS 13036-4) is used to determine the moving (dynamic) resistance to floor slip (Technically known as the dynamic Coefficient of Friction or CoF).
+The portable Pendulum Test is conducted on your floors in accordance with British Standards (BS 7976-

 This provides the Highway Engineer with a means of obtaining reliable evidence to take practical measures to reduce skidding

-The pendulum test readings obtained are referred to as either the Slip Resistance Value (SRV) or Pendulum Test Value (PTV) and the Health and Safety Laboratory in conjunction with the UKSRG (United Kingdom Slip Resistance Group) has deemed a minimum value is required to satisfy the HSE and the courts in a civil or criminal personal accident claim action (as shown in the tables below).
+The pendulum test readings obtained are referred to as either the Slip Resistance Value (SRV) or Pendulum Test Value (PTV).
+The Health and Safety Laboratory in conjunction with the UKSRG (United Kingdom Slip Resistance Group) has deemed a minimum value of 36 PTV is required to satisfy the HSE and the courts in a civil or criminal personal accident claim action (as shown in the tables below).

-To represent the different road, flooring or bare foot conditions the rubber ‘Slider’ which imitates the heel of a the shoe or foot is interchangeable using rubber of different rubber hardness and resilience as follows: -
+To represent the different road, flooring or bare foot conditions the rubber ‘Slider’ which imitates the heel of a the shoe or foot is interchangeable using rubber of different rubber hardness and resilience as follows (Under BS 7976): -

 Rubber Hardness – ‘IRHD 96’*